Multi-parametric surface plasmon resonance: History

-The goniometric SPR method was researched alongside focused beam SPR and Otto configurations at VTT Technical Research Centre of Finland since 1980s by Dr. Janusz Sadowski.
+The goniometric SPR method was researched alongside focused beam SPR and Otto configurations at VTT Technical Research Centre of Finland since 1980s by Janusz Sadowski.
 The goniometric SPR optics was commercialized by Biofons Oy for use in point-of-care applications.
 Introduction of additional measurement laser wavelengths and first thin film analyses were performed in 2011 giving way to MP-SPR method.

 Principle

 The MP-SPR optical setup measures at multiple wavelengths simultaneously (similarly to spectroscopic SPR), but instead of measuring at a fixed angle, it rather scans across a wide range of θ angles (for instance 40 degrees).
 This results in measurements of full SPR curves at multiple wavelengths providing additional information about structure and dynamic conformation of the film.

 Measured values

 The measured full SPR curves (x-axis: angle, y-axis: reflected light intensity) can be transcribed into sensograms (x-axis: time, y-axis: selected parameter such as peak minimum, light intensity, peak width).
 The sensograms can be fitted using binding models to obtain kinetic parameters including on- and off-rates and affinity.
 The full SPR curves are used to fit Fresnel equations to obtain thickness and refractive index of the layers.
 Also due to the ability of scanning the whole SPR curve, MP-SPR is able to separate bulk effect and analyte binding from each other using parameters of the curve.

 While QCM-D measures wet mass, MP-SPR and other optical methods measure dry mass, which enables analysis of water content of nanocellulose films.